eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 A quick note on the above snippet: If you plan on having this in a CI pipeline and want to leverage [Gatsby incremental builds][gatsby-incremental-builds], this will break that, as it will be unable to detect if files have changed or not.
-Such are the sacrifices we make for performance.
+Such are the sacrifices we make for speed.

 Finally, when you upload your files to DigitalOcean Spaces with [`gatsby-plugin-s3`][gatsby-plugin-s3], you will need to manually set the `Content-Encoding: gzip` header via the `params` option.
 It took me a little bit to understand how to